PS-A/automate-the-boring-stuff-practice/README.md

 Working through "Automate the Boring Stuff with Python" chapters 15 and 16 which cover specialized file formats.

-Chapter 15 - Working with PDF and Word documents
+Chapter 15 - Working with PDF and Word documents Learning how to read and write PDF as well as Word documents.
+Also going over PDF encryption/decryption.
+Practice projects related to PDF including PDF decryption and encryption.
+Included walking through folder hierarchy.
+Practice projects related to .txt and .word documents which included inputting .txt file text into .docx.